Stockport Grammar School: Expeditions

-The school runs a series of expeditions for Sixth Formers every two years to places such as Venezuela, Vietnam, Uganda, Namibia, Rwanda and in 2015 an expedition to Bolivia & Peru.
+The school runs a series of expeditions for Sixth Formers every two years to places such as Venezuela, Vietnam, Uganda, Namibia, Rwanda, Honduras, Madagascar and in 2015 an expedition to Bolivia & Peru.
 In 2017, an expedition took 41 students to Borneo.
 Pupils participate in planning the trips and manage their own finances, accommodation, food and transportation.

 Publications

 The Stopfordian

-The school's annual publication in 2012 was The Stopfordian, a comprehensive review of the school year.
+The school's annual publication is The Stopfordian, a comprehensive review of the school year.
+The Stopfordian covers both Junior and Senior School.
 A predecessor was named simply Stockport Grammar School Magazine.

 Taking Stock

-The school has published Taking Stock, a newsletter rounding up recent news and photographs.
+Taking Stock is the school’s termly magazine and it features news and photos from both the Senior and Junior Schools.
+First published in 1996 the magazine has 85+ issues.

 Old Stops' Review

-Old Stops' Review, a new annual magazine containing news from ex-pupils, was first published in 2011.
+Old Stops’ Review is Stockport Grammar School's annual magazine which features news from and interviews with Old Stopfordians young and old, memories of times gone by and highlights from the past school year, as well as details on future events and how to keep in touch.
+It was first published in 2011.

 Old Stopfordians

 Former pupils are known as "Old Stopfordians", not to be confused with simply Stopfordians (the demonym of Stockport being "Stopfordian"), or the former pupils of Bishop Stopford's School at Enfield, who are also known as Old Stopfordians.